Three Minute Thesis (3MT)

 What is the Three Minute Thesis (3MT)?

 Every year the School of Graduate Studies hosts the Three Minute Thesis (3MT®), an academic research communication exercise developed by The University of Queensland (UQ), Australia.
-The 3MT® showcases graduate students from across the University of Toronto presenting their thesis work to a generalist audience in three minutes using one static PowerPoint slide.
+The 3MT showcases graduate students from across the University of Toronto presenting their thesis work to a generalist audience in three minutes using one static PowerPoint slide.

 Participating in 3MT is an opportunity to improve your presentation skills, as well as to learn about the exciting scholarship that other U of T graduate researchers are working on.
 Figuring out how to explain your highly specialized research to non-experts is an important skill, which you will use as your research career progresses in graduate school as well as after you finish your degree.

-In addition to enhancing your research communication skills and showcasing your scholarship, there are prizes for 3MT participants selected as winners: $1000 for first place, $500 for second place, $250 for third place, and $200 for the people’s choice winner, paid into your student account.
+In addition to enhancing your research communication skills and showcasing your scholarship, there are prizes for 3MT participants selected as winners: $1250 for first place, $750 for second place, $500 for third place, and $200 for the people’s choice winner, paid into your student account.

 2025 3MT Program

-Round | Date | Registration |
+Event | Date & Time | Registration Link |

 ---|---|---|

-Workshop: Preparing your 3MT Presentation | Stream online, January 2025 | |
+Preparing your 3MT Presentation | In-person workshop: Jan 17, 2-3:30pm | Registration closed |

-U of T Heats | In person, February 2025 | |
+U of T Heats | In-person at Grad Room (66 Harbord Street) | Registration closed |

-U of T Semi-Finals | In person, March 2025 | |
+U of T Semi-Finals | In-person: March 4, 5, and 6, 5-7pm | Registration closed |

-U of T Finals | In person, March 2025 | |
+U of T Finals | In-person: March 26, 6-8pm, at the William Doo Auditorium | Register here for free tickets! |

-Northeastern Association of Graduate Schools (NAGS) Competition | TBA | |
+Northeastern Association of Graduate Schools (NAGS) Competition | April 25, 3-5 p.m.
+EST, online | Streaming link coming soon |

 National 3MT Showcase | TBA | |